Brampton Assembly: Chrysler - Stellantis

 The facility will transform in 2024 with the production of flexible electrified automobile designs scheduled in 2025.
 Professional automotive journalists were able to order vehicles and see them being built.

 The ratification of the contract with Stellantis by the Canadian Auto Workers calls for Brampton Assembly to be retooled for the next-generation Jeep Compass that has been built in Toluca, Mexico.
 Stellantis is planning a US$970 million (1.32 billion Canadian-dollar) investment so that Brampton can build cars with internal combustion engines as well as battery-electric vehicles.
 Plans are for the plant to start building the new Jeep Compass on a single shift in the fourth quarter of 2025.

-The union agreement also includes the installation of air conditioning systems for the plant, a requirement that mandatory shift changes be announced by Wednesday of the week before the change, and also study the possibility of having day-care on-site.
+The union agreement also includes the installation of air conditioning systems for the plant, a requirement that mandatory shift changes be announced by Wednesday of the week before the change, and also studying the possibility of having day-care on-site.

-In spring 2025, US President Trump announced tariffs on car imports.
+Stellantis paused retooling of the Brampton plant in February 2025, shortly after the second presidency of Donald Trump announced tariffs against Canadian goods, a decision that undermined trade under the United States–Mexico–Canada Agreement and disrupted the integrated auto industry supply chains.

-On 15 October 2025, the new Stellantis CEO Antonio Filosa announced plans to invest $13 billion USD in his American plants over the next four years.

-The Canadian Prime Minister Mark Carney recalled that the Jeep Compass was scheduled to be produced in Canada.
-Carney wrote on X that his Government expects Stellantis to fulfill the undertakings they have made to the workers of Brampton.
+On 15 October 2025, the new Stellantis CEO, Antonio Filosa, announced plans to invest $13 billion in the U.S. over the next four years, in response to tariff pressures from the U.S. government.
+The move left the Canadian assembly plant idle, sparked threats of legal action from Ottawa over broken funding commitments, and initiated discussions about a potential sale of the facility.
+Canadian Prime Minister Mark Carney recalled that the Jeep Compass was scheduled to be produced in Canada.
+Carney wrote that Canada expects Stellantis to fulfill the promises made to its employees at Brampton.

+The facility has been inactive since December 2023 impacting over 2,200 laid-off workers.
+Plans for production of a new electric Jeep at Brampton were shifted to a factory in the United States as a result of U.S. tariffs.
+This was just one of the signals that the automaker was considering a departure from the facility, with another was decision to sell 32 acre of property.

+Stellantis told Unifor in August 2026 it is "seriously evaluating" full closure and sale of Brampton Assembly as well as negotiations with a potential buyer.
+The union representing the workers described the decision to be the first for an automaker put both scraping the site and selling it instead of continuing keeping it unresolved.
+Canadian officials described the erratic U.S. government trade strategies, continuing tariff threats, and potential U.S.-focused incentives as problematic.